 - C. Extended stunts may not connect to brace or be braced by any other extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

-Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-- E. Extended single-leg stunts: - 1.
+Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed. - E. Extended single-leg stunts: - 1.
 Must be braced by at least one (1) top person at prep level or below with hand-arm connection only.
 The hand-arm connection of the top person must be, and must remain, connected to the hand-arm of the bracer. - 2.
 The connection must be made prior to initiating the extended single leg stunt. - 3.
-Prep level top persons bracers must have both feet in the bases' hands. - Exception: Prep level top persons do not have to have both feet in the bases' hands if the top person is in a shoulder sit, flat back, straddle lift or shoulder stand.
+Prep level top persons bracers must have both feet in the bases' hands.

+Exception: Prep level top persons do not have to have both feet in the bases' hands if the top person is in a shoulder sit, flat back, straddle lift or shoulder stand.